What is a “Personal Option”?

-A Personal Option offers more individualized choices — from insurance coverage to new treatments and therapies — and trusts you to make your own decisions.
+A Personal Option offers more individualized choices—from insurance coverage to what doctors you can see to new treatments—and trusts you to make your own decisions.

 It is about giving you the high quality care you deserve from the doctors you trust at a price you can afford — without new taxes!

 Half of voters want to keep what works in our health care system and fix what's broken.

 7 out of 10 voters prefer a Personal Option plan vs. the Public Option and Medicare for All.

 Nearly 3/4 of voters want the right to choose the healthcare coverage that is right for them.

 Americans spend an average of $5,000 a year on out-of-pocket health care costs.